Proantagonist/SupremeGamingRules/Ark/PVE/pve.md

 1. **DO NOT** let your tamed dinos wander outside of your base.
 1. **NO** foundation, pillar or structure spam.
 Only build where you are active.

-*"Do unto others as you would have them do unto you"*
+_"Do unto others as you would have them do unto you"_

 &nbsp;

 ## **Additional Rules**

+&nbsp;

 ### **Territory Claims**